 - (a) The Employer and the Union agree that policies and guidelines relating to Safety and Health shall be established by the Health and Safety Committee.
-Membership of the Committee will be as outlined in Section 4 of the WCB Industrial Health and Safety Regulations with two (2) BCGEU representatives on the Committee.
-The Committee will meet at regular intervals to be determined by the Committee, to make recommendations on unsafe, hazardous or dangerous conditions with the aim of preventing and reducing risk of occupational injury and illness. - (b) The Health and Safety Committee shall be notified of each accident or injury and shall investigate and report to the Union and Employer on the nature and cause of the accident or injury. - (c) The Employer agrees to provide the Committee with four (4) months' notice of plans to put into operation any equipment which may significantly affect the workplace environment. - (d) The Committee shall also establish guidelines and policies regarding the workplace environment, including heat, air-conditioning, air quality, illumination and video display terminals.
+Membership of the Committee will be in accordance with the regulations made pursuant to the Workers Compensation Act.
+The Committee will meet at regular intervals to be determined by the Committee, to make recommendations on unsafe, hazardous or dangerous conditions with the aim of preventing and reducing risk of occupational injury and illness. - (b) The Health and Safety Committee shall be notified of each accident or injury and shall investigate and report to the Union and Employer on the nature and cause of the accident or injury. - (c) The Employer agrees to provide the Committee with four months' notice of plans to put into operation any equipment which may significantly affect the workplace environment. - (d) The Committee shall also establish guidelines and policies regarding the workplace environment, including heat, air-conditioning, air quality, illumination and ergonomics.
 The Committee may undertake studies to monitor the workplace environment and investigate complaints received from employees. - (e) Committee members shall suffer no loss of pay as a result of time spent in carrying out their duties.
-Travel costs for Committee members to attend meetings, training or conduct investigations shall be borne by the Employer.
+Travel costs for committee members to attend meetings, training or conduct investigations shall be borne by the Employer.